bbauska/Anti-Project2025/anti.md

 ✔ Limit employers’ ability to deduct the cost of worker benefits, such as health coverage.
 It would also deny deductions for employer-paid health coverage of employee’s dependents aged 23 or older.

-DEI
+<h3>DEI</h3>
 ✔ Project 2025 calls for the elimination of the office for Diversity, Equity, Inclusion and Accessibility as well as the Counselor for Racial Equity, and the Advisory Committee on Racial Equity within the Treasury Department, and the eradication of any DEI practices at Treasury.

 Project 2025 proposes regressive tax rates that cost ordinary working Americans more and billionaires and corporations less, all while repealing the Inflation Reduction Act and its associating investments, tax incentives, and credits that aid America’s clean energy transition.
 Project 2025 proposes loopholes for wealthy individuals and corporations to accrue more wealth, to shield their assets from taxation in off- shore low-tax havens, and to close the door behind them by establishing a new ⅗ voting threshold for Congress to increase corporate tax rates.

 Project 2025 offers corporations and bad actors relaxed regulatory and enforcement conditions by calling for Congress to repeal the Corporate Transparency Act, making money laundering easier.

-Tax Reform
+<h3>Tax Reform</h3>
 Project 2025 pushed for the enactment of a two-rate individual tax system of 15% and 30% that eliminates most deductions, credits, and exclusions.
 “The Treasury should work with Congress to simplify the tax code by enacting a simple two-rate individual tax system of 15 percent and 30 percent that eliminates most deductions, credits and exclusions.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]

 Project 2025 would have the 30% tax bracket start at or close to the Social Security wage base to ensure combined income and payroll tax structure acts close to a flat tax on wage income beyond the standard deduction.
 “The 30 percent bracket should begin at or near the Social Security wage base to ensure the combined income and payroll tax structure acts as a nearly flat tax on wage income beyond the standard deduction.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025 would have the corporate income tax rate be cut to 18%.
+[Department of the Treasury, Project 2025, accessed 6/24/24]

+Project 2025 would have the corporate income tax rate be cut to 18%.
 “The corporate income tax rate should be reduced to 18 percent.
-The corporate income tax is the most damaging tax in the U.S. tax system, and its primary economic burden falls on workers because capital is more mobile than labor.17” [Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025: “Capital gains and qualified dividends should be taxed at 15 percent.”
+The corporate income tax is the most damaging tax in the U.S. tax system, and its primary economic burden falls on workers because capital is more mobile than labor.17” [Department of the Treasury, Project 2025, accessed 6/24/24]

+Project 2025: “Capital gains and qualified dividends should be taxed at 15 percent.”
 “Capital gains and qualified dividends should be taxed at 15 percent.
-Thus, the combined corporate income tax combined with the capital gains or qualified dividends tax rate would be roughly equal to the top individual income tax rate.18” [Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025: “The system should allow immediate expensing for capital expenditures and index capital gains taxes for inflation.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025 called on the next administration to repeal all tax increases that were passed as part of the Inflation Reduction Act, including the book minimum tax, stock buyback excise tax, the coal excise tax, Superfund tax, excise taxes on drug manufacturers to compel them to comply with Medicare price controls.
-“In addition, intermediate tax reform should repeal all tax increases that were passed as part of the Inflation Reduction Act,19 including the book minimum tax, the stock buyback
+Thus, the combined corporate income tax combined with the capital gains or qualified dividends tax rate would be roughly equal to the top individual income tax rate.18” [Department of the Treasury, Project 2025, accessed 6/24/24]

-111
-excise tax, the coal excise tax, the reinstated Superfund tax, and excise taxes on drug manufacturers to compel them to comply with Medicare price controls.”
+Project 2025: “The system should allow immediate expensing for capital expenditures and index capital gains taxes for inflation.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]

+Project 2025 called on the next administration to repeal all tax increases that were passed as part of the Inflation Reduction Act, including the book minimum tax, stock buyback excise tax, the coal excise tax, Superfund tax, excise taxes on drug manufacturers to compel them to comply with Medicare price controls.
+“In addition, intermediate tax reform should repeal all tax increases that were passed as part of the Inflation Reduction Act,19 including the book minimum tax, the stock buyback excise tax, the coal excise tax, the reinstated Superfund tax, and excise taxes on drug manufacturers to compel them to comply with Medicare price controls.”
+[Department of the Treasury, Project 2025, accessed 6/24/24]

 The next administration should push for legislation to fully repeal subsidies in the tax code, including dozens of tax credits and breaks for green companies in Subtitle D of the IRA.
 “The next Administration should also push for legislation to fully repeal recently passed subsidies in the tax code, including the dozens of credits and tax breaks for green energy companies in Subtitle D of the Inflation Reduction Act.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] · CAP: Consequences of repealing clean energy tax credits ○
+[Department of the Treasury, Project 2025, accessed 6/24/24]

+<h3>CAP: Consequences of repealing clean energy tax credits</h3>
-Lost jobs: Largely through tax incentives, the IRA has created over 170,000 new jobs in clean energy.
+○ Lost jobs: Largely through tax incentives, the IRA has created over 170,000 new jobs in clean energy.
 Most if not all of these would be lost if the IRA tax credits were repealed.
 Not only would this devastated working communities but it would also send a catastrophic market signal to investors.

-○
-Lost competitiveness: Repealing IRA tax credits for advanced clean energy technologies would gut America’s ability to compete with China in developing the technologies of the future.
-It would also cede global leadership on climate to other nations. o Lost emissions reductions: The IRA is projected to reduce US emissions by 43-48% below 2005 levels by 2035.
+○ Lost competitiveness: Repealing IRA tax credits for advanced clean energy technologies would gut America’s ability to compete with China in developing the technologies of the future.
+It would also cede global leadership on climate to other nations.

+o Lost emissions reductions: The IRA is projected to reduce US emissions by 43-48% below 2005 levels by 2035.
 IRA tax incentives for clean energy are a core component of this transition.
 Reducing emissions will lead to fewer heat waves, wildfires, and other extreme weather events.
 Failing to reduce emissions will mean that these phenomena will continue to worsen.

 Project 2025: The estate and gift tax should be reduced to no higher than 20%.
-“The estate and gift tax should be reduced to no higher than 20 percent, and the 2017 tax bill’s temporary increase in the exemption amount from $5.5 million to $12.9 million (adjusted for inflation) should be made permanent.21” [Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025: The Trump tax bill’s temporary increase in the exemption amount from $5.5 million to $12.9 million should be made permanent.
+“The estate and gift tax should be reduced to no higher than 20 percent, and the 2017 tax bill’s temporary increase in the exemption amount from $5.5 million to $12.9 million (adjusted for inflation) should be made permanent.21” [Department of the Treasury, Project 2025, accessed 6/24/24]

+Project 2025: The Trump tax bill’s temporary increase in the exemption amount from $5.5 million to $12.9 million should be made permanent.
 “The estate and gift tax should be reduced to no higher than 20 percent, and the 2017 tax bill’s temporary increase in the exemption amount from $5.5 million to
 $12.9 million (adjusted for inflation) should be made permanent.21” [Department of the Treasury, Project 2025, accessed 6/24/24]

 Project 2025: The tax on global intangible low-taxed income should be reduced to no higher than 12.5% with the 20% haircut on related foreign tax credits eliminated or reduced.
 “The tax on global intangible low-taxed income should be reduced to no higher than 12.5 percent, with the 20 percent haircut on related foreign tax credits reduced or eliminated.22” [Department of the Treasury, Project 2025, accessed 6/24/24]

 Project 2025: “All non-business tax deductions and exemptions that were temporarily suspended by the 2017 tax bill should be permanently repealed, including the bicycle commuting expense exclusion, non-military moving expense deductions, and the miscellaneous itemized deductions.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025 called for the full repeal of the SALT tax deduction.
+[Department of the Treasury, Project 2025, accessed 6/24/24]

+Project 2025 called for the full repeal of the SALT tax deduction.
 “The individual state and local tax deduction, which was temporarily capped at $10,000, should be fully repealed.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]

 Project 2025: “Deductions related to educational expenses should be repealed.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]

 Project 2025: “Special business tax preferences, such as a special deduction for energy-efficient commercial building properties, should be eliminated.”
-[Department of the Treasury, Project 2025,
+[Department of the Treasury, Project 2025, accessed 6/24/24]

-112
-accessed 6/24/24]
 Project 2025 advocated for a kind of consumption tax, and floated a national sales tax, a business transfer tax, a Hall-Rabushka flat tax, or a cash flow tax.
 “The public finance literature is clear that a consumption tax would minimize government’s distortion of private economic decisions and thus be the least economically harmful way to raise federal tax revenues.28 There are several forms that a consumption tax could take, including a national sales tax, a business transfer tax, a Hall–Rabushka flat tax,29 or a cash flow tax.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025 supported passing legislation that would require a 3/5ths vote in the U.S. House and Senate to raise income or corporate tax rates.
+[Department of the Treasury, Project 2025, accessed 6/24/24]

+Project 2025 supported passing legislation that would require a 3/5ths vote in the U.S. House and Senate to raise income or corporate tax rates.
 “Treasury should support legislation instituting a three- fifths vote threshold in the U.S. House and the Senate to raise income or corporate tax rates to create a wall of protection for the new rate structure.
 Many states have implemented such a supermajority vote requirement.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025 does not support the global minimum corporate tax.
+[Department of the Treasury, Project 2025, accessed 6/24/24]

+Project 2025 does not support the global minimum corporate tax.
 “Tax competition between states and countries is a positive force for liberty and limited government.31 The Biden Administration, under the direction of Treasury Secretary Janet Yellen, has pushed for a global minimum corporate tax that would